 Can Lyme disease kill you?

 Lyme disease is not generally thought of as a fatal disease.
-However, if symptoms are left untreated you can die.
+However, if symptoms are left untreated, it can be fatal.

 Is Lyme disease curable?